Flashing your PiBox#

-Unless you ordered your PiBox with no Compute Module (advanced users), then you received a PiBox with eMMC, and will need to use this guide to re-flash it.
+Unless you ordered your PiBox with no Compute Module (advanced users), then you received a PiBox with eMMC and an OS pre-installed.
+You can use to use this guide to re-flash it.
 We only ship modules with onboard flash due to its substantially faster performance.

 In order to re-flash the boot disk on the pi (commonly called eMMC), you will need to install a utility called

 - For Windows users, install the